the verify pillar

 Key derivation is deterministic and sensitive to every input: password, salt, and ordering.

-Key derivation is deterministic scrypt reproducibility
+Key derivation is deterministic Argon2id reproducibility

 Password order matters pw1/pw2 not swappable